 Shopify and Shopify Plus do not store payment information; therefore, they can’t handle recurring orders or payments themselves – you need an app.

-A Shopify subscription app adds subscription functionality to your Shopify store by updating the product pages with subscription options, redirecting purchases to a subscription checkout, storing payment and subscription information, and generating recurring orders and payments.
+A Shopify subscription app adds subscription functionality to your Shopify store by updating the product pages with subscription options, storing payment and subscription information, and generating recurring orders and payments.